 Since 2008, the European Union, World Bank and UNDP have collaborated on Post-Disaster Needs Assessment (PDNA) and Disaster Recovery Framework (DRF) tools.
 These are intended to support national governments as they assess disaster impact and plan for a long-term, sustainable recovery.
 These tools streamline the post-disaster process, avoid the proliferation of multiple, competing assessments, and help develop a single recovery plan that emphasizes resilience and sustainability.

 UNDP’s support to Disaster Recovery is directly aligned with Priority 4 of the Sendai Framework on DRR on ‘Enhancing disaster preparedness for effective response, and to build back better in recovery, rehabilitation and reconstruction’.

 Membership in Key Networks

-National Governments and local governments (Disaster Management/Preparedness, Planning, Construction)
+National governments and local governments (Disaster Management/Preparedness, Planning, Climate Change, Environment)

 One United Nations Plaza 10017 New York, NY United States of America

 GP 2009 delegation

 - 2017 Global Platform